profezzorn/ProffieOSDocs/props/sabersense/array_selector.md

 `#define SABERSENSE_ARRAY_SELECTOR`

 Arrays must be numbered sequentially, starting at zero (0), in the field that would otherwise contain BladeID values.
 If using Array Selector with Blade Detect, you must add `#define SABERSENSE_NO_BLADE` to the top of your config.
 You also need to replace the zero (0) in the first array with NO_BLADE.
 When the end user cycles through the arrays, the NO_BLADE array will be ignored by Array Selector and will only be accessed by the Blade Detect process.
+Further details about Blade Detect can found here: https://pod.hubbe.net/howto/blade-detect.html

 When switching arrays, the switch is confirmed by playing an associated arrayx.wav file.
 If no array file is available, the system will play the font.wav file instead.
 A further optional define will play the arrayx.wav file *and* the font.wav file: